Vladislav747/ReactChat/README.md

 Stack of Technologies

+- React

-Formik - Helps us to work with the Data of Form
+- Formik - Helps us to validate Data of Form

+- Ant-Design